hmckin/Capstone/README.md

 ## Machine Learning Solution

-This project will use a CNN model to classify common food items.
+This project will use a pre-trained CNN model to classify common food items.
 The project will also estimate the volume of the food items using a thumb in the image as a reference to calculate the cross-sectional area of the item.
+This will be done using an off-the-shelf model from Tensorflow API.
 The calorie estimation can be achieved by calculating the volume using the cross-sectional area, depth, denisty of the item and approximating the item to a common shape. (ex. apple represented as a sphere)

 ## Users and Impact